Enviropass offers products assessment, consultation, and training services regarding the management of hazardous/toxic chemicals in products:

 Endocrine disruptor | Dicyclohexyl phthalate (DCHP) | Plasticizer |

 This acronym stands for Restriction of the Use Of certain Hazardous Substances in electrical and electronic equipment.
+RoHS is a set of guidelines developed to make products safer, and it is a cornerstone of the Enviropass method.

-Under the Toxic Substances Control Act (TSCA), the US Environmental Protection Agency restricts the import and the use of certain hazardous chemicals in products.
+Under the Toxic Substances Control Act (TSCA), the US Environmental Protection Agency restricts the import and use of certain hazardous chemicals in products.
 In-scope chemicals include persistent, bioaccumulative, and toxic (PBT) substances, such as the PIP (3:1) plasticizer.
-TSCA also rules per- and polyfluoroalkyl substances (PFAS) like PFOA, which are present in various products, like coating applications in electronics.
+TSCA also rules perfluoro- and polyfluoroalkyl substances (PFAS) like PFOA, which are present in various products, like coating applications in electronics.

 Biocidal products regulation (BPR) must be registered and labeled accordingly.